aadams0/alex-e-adams/README.md

 # Hi, I'm Alex

 Currently working on projects in genetics and genomics at Vanderbilt University Medical Center.
+Interested in identifying links between genetic variants and human health.

-* Data workflow frameworks (i.e. Nextflow)
+* Data workflow frameworks (Nextflow)
-* Data analysis with R and Python
+* Data analysis (R, Python)
-* Shell scripting
+* Shell scripting (Bash)
-* Containerization (i.e. Docker, Singularity)
+* Containerization (Docker, Singularity)

 ## Some tech and tools I've used in the past...